m33ls/Fostress/README.md

 This app is based on Python with Django and SQLite.

 ## Features
-* User Sign In & Signup
+* Easy setup
+* Supports user sign in & sign up
 * Support for both text and image posts

 ## Get Started